chaminiPrashakthi/iHeartFashion/README.md

-# iHeartFashion for online shopping cart for women's handbags and shoes
+# iHeartFashion for online shopping cart for women's handbags and shoes.